 Spear phishing, like phishing in general, are scams that attempt to trick the recipient into providing confidential information, like account credentials, to the attacker.
-Links or attachments can also be used to get the recipient to unknowingly download malware that can give the attacker access to the user’s computer system and other sensitive information.
+Links or malicious attachments can also be used to get the recipient to unknowingly download malware that can give the attacker access to the user’s computer system and other sensitive information.
 Where spear phishing differs from the more generic phishing is its targeted nature.

 Spear phishing messages are typically personalized based on public information the attacker has found on the recipient.
 This can include from topics surrounding the recipient’s area of expertise, role in the organisation, interests, public residential and tax information, and any information attackers can glean from social networks.
 These specific details make the email appear more legitimate and more likely for the recipient to click any links or download attachments.